stateful/docs.runme.dev/docs/configuration/runme-gist.md

 ![Runme gist session output](../../static/img/configuration-page/runme-gist-sessionoutput.png)

-The Session Outputs feature is only available when the autosave is activated and the Runme cell is run.
+The Session Outputs feature is only available when the autosave is enabled and the Runme cell is run.

 4. Toggle Between Mask and Unmask
 You can decide if you want your session outputs to be masked or unmasked.
 The masked and unmasked options are how Runme keeps your sensitive information secret.
 If you want to keep your sensitive information secret, you should toggle the mask option otherwise, choose the unmasked option.
-By default, Runme uses the open-source data guardian to mask sensitive information on a best-effort basis.
+Otherwise, Runme uses the open-source `data-guardian` library to mask sensitive information on a best-effort basis.

 ![Runme gist unmask](../../static/img/configuration-page/runme-gist-unmask.png)